napari/napari-workshop-template/README.md

 A JupyterBook template for napari workshops.

+**To see the built website, go to https://melissawm.github.io/napari-workshop-template**

 ## Build locally

 To build this workshop locally and preview your workshop materials, follow the